Popular Shopping Districts in Minneapolis

 Minnehaha Mile

 The Minnehaha Mile is located in the Longfellow neighborhood in Minneapolis.
 Commonly referred to as the MinneMile, this strip is composed of locally owned retail stores perfect for finding unique gifts, vintage clothing, and one-of-a-kind antiques.
-There are more than a dozen shops and organizations, and from north to south they are Better Futures Minnesota, Twin Cities Habitat for Humanity Restore, The Hub Bike Coop, Moon Palace Books, Paris Antiques and Gifts, Turquoise Vintage, E’s Emporium, Heroic Goods & Games, and Junket: Tossed and Found.
+There are more than a dozen shops and organizations, and from north to south they are Better Futures Minnesota, Twin Cities Habitat for Humanity Restore, The Hub Bike Coop, Moon Palace Books, Paris Antiques and Gifts, E’s Emporium, Heroic Goods & Games, and Junket: Tossed and Found.
 Hours for these stores may vary so be sure to plan ahead!

 Linden Hills